noambenami/officehub/README.md

 # officehub

-Websocket based content broadcasting and scheduling system.
+Websocket-based content broadcasting and scheduling system.

 ## Installation
 To ensure that the websocket package installs, run